faiface/par-lang/docs/src/processes/duality.md

 </table>

-> Don't get scared by the `F<...>` in self-referential types and generics.
+> Don’t worry if the `F<...>` in recursive and generic types looks intimidating.
 It's just a way to
 > formalize that after flipping from `recursive` to `iterative` (and similarly in the other cases),
-> we proceed to dualize the body.
+> we continue dualizing the body.”.

 Looking at the table, here's what we can see:
 - [Units](../types/unit.md) are dual to [continuations](../types/continuation.md).